MoyosoreCoder/alx-system_engineering-devops/0x0F-load_balancer/README.md

 Write 0-custom_http_response_header so that it configures a brand new Ubuntu machine to the requirements asked in this task Ignore SC2154 for shellcheck

-Task 1 - Install and configure HAproxy on your lb-01 server.
+Task 1 - Install and configure HAproxy on your lb-01 server

 Requirements: